What's Nutrient Density? - Duke's Materia Tonica

 Drugs Do Not Promote Nutrient Density

 Drugs are substitutes for non-functioning part of the body, and any systems, organs, gland, and tissues for which they are prescribed.
-Using drugs to increase nutrient density is not applicable to supporting and maintaining health and wellness since drugs treat health conditions and diseases and do not support, maintain, or promote healthy performance of the body, systems, organs, glands, and tissues.
+Using drugs to increase nutrient density is not applicable to supporting and maintaining health, wellness, and well-being since drugs treat health conditions and diseases and do not support, maintain, or promote healthy performance of the body, systems, organs, glands, and tissues.